Koltsovo, Novosibirsk Oblast: Society and economy

 Koltsovo is the least populated naukograd in Russia, but it takes the lead among other naukograds in tax revenue, volume of produced innovation products, residential construction, and birth rate.

 Koltsovo is surrounded by coniferous and birch trees.
 The apartment buildings are alternated by green plantations.
 The location of the Science town, its vicinity to Novosibirsk and the adjacent science center Akademgorodok, create a special ambiance and energy from business and social life.

 Since 2006 in Koltsovo 4 new neighborhoods have been constructed and the 5th is planned to be built in the next 5 years.
 It provides population growth as well as high birth rate in Koltsovo.

 Koltsovo has a high-level medical complex, including a refurbished policlinic with new center for rehabilitation for children with cerebral palsy, schools, including a boarding school with specialisation in biotechnology, kindergartens, recreation centers, a recently refurbished art school, trading centers, drug stores, market, cafés, and a hotel.
 Koltsovo Park offers downhill skiing in winter and fishing and horse riding in summer.
 Koltsovo has a stadium, refurbished in 2008, with running tracks, tennis court, football and volleyball fields.
 The social life thrives with guest performances of Novosibirsk theaters and concerts.
 The Youth Parliament, which implements social projects, was organized by students living in Koltsovo.

 International cooperation

-Koltsovo actively develops international cooperation.
-The Science town is often visited by business and scientific delegations from European and Asian countries, such as Finland, Germany, the Netherlands, Norway, China, Thailand and others.
-Koltsovo business often sets on company missions abroad, to countries like Finland, Greece, Germany and others.
-The international cooperation is sustained by Municipality of Koltsovo and Innovation center Koltsovo.
+Koltsovo actively encourages international cooperation.
+The town is often visited by business and scientific delegations from European and Asian countries, such as Finland, Germany, the Netherlands, Norway, China, Thailand and others.
+Koltsovo businesses often send employees on company missions abroad, to countries like Finland, Greece, Germany and others.
+International cooperation is regulated by the Municipality of Koltsovo and guided by Innovation Center Koltsovo.